hardesc/rbp-npm/npm/doc/misc/npm-config.md

 ### loglevel

-* Default: "warn"
+* Default: "http"
 * Type: String
-* Values: "silent", "error", "warn", "http", "info", "verbose", "silly"
+* Values: "silent", "win", "error", "warn", "http", "info", "verbose", "silly"

 What level of logs to report.
 On failure, *all* logs are written to `npm-debug.log` in the current working directory.

 Any logs of a higher level than the setting are shown.
-The default is "warn", which shows warn and error output.
+The default is "http", which shows http, warn, and error output.

 ### logstream